xvrh/lottie-flutter/README.md

 This repository is a unofficial conversion of the [Lottie-android](https://github.com/airbnb/lottie-android) library in pure Dart.

-It works on Android, iOS and macOS.
-(It does not work properly on the Web yet :-())
+It works on Android, iOS and macOS. ([Web support is coming](https://github.com/xvrh/lottie-flutter#flutter-web-support))

 ## Usage